 ProjectsA brief summary of ongoing and completed projects

-Information Boards (ongoing)
+Information Boards (completed)

 The Market Cross (ongoing)